khoongwk/tp/docs/UserGuide.md

 Example :

 Let's say you have many clients in your client list and wish to find more information on the client named David. <br>
-You can follow the steps below to get a list of clients named John
+You can follow the steps below to get a list of clients named David.

 Steps :
 1. Type `findcli n/David` in the _Command Box_.